GameServerManagers/docker-gameserver/README.md

 ## Usage

 ### docker-compose
-Below is an example docker-compose for csgoserver.
-Ports will vary depending upon game server.
+Here is an example docker-compose configuration for the "csgoserver" using the image `gameservermanagers/gameserver:csgo`.
+Please note that the ports may vary depending on the specific game server.
 More docker-compose examples are available [here](https://github.com/GameServerManagers/docker-gameserver/tree/main/docker-compose).

 ```
 version: '3.4'